msafee72/Explainable-AI_for_Retinal_Disease_Diagnosis/readme.md

 - Multi-GPU training using TensorFlow's `MirroredStrategy`.
 - Pre-trained EfficientNetB7 as the base model.
 - Checkpointing to save the best-performing model.
-- TensorFlow SavedModel for easy inference.

 ## Directory Structure

-- `training/`: Code and utilities for training the model.
+- `training.ipynb`: Code for training the model.
+- `pre-processing.ipynb`: Dataset preprocessing utilities.
-- `inference/`: Scripts for deploying the trained model.
+- `app.py`: script for deploying the trained model.
-- `saved_model/`: Directory containing the exported TensorFlow SavedModel.
-- `checkpoints/`: Directory to save training checkpoints.
+- `checkpoints`: Directory to save training checkpoints.

 ## Setup